Old Believers: Distribution

 Old Believer women in Tarbagatay, Buryatia.

 Old Believer communities often appeared in remote or inaccessible areas of Russia, as far as possible from the reach of the church and secular authorities, and from an early stage they tended to flee abroad.
 The original great centres were in the Kerzhenets basin near Nizhny Novgorod, the cities of Starodub on the Polish-Lithuanian border and Vetka just beyond it, the Don Cossacks' lands, and the harsh and frozen northern province of Karelia.

 Flights from persecution, organized expulsions or government concessions, granting relative freedom in areas the tsars were keen to develop, led the Old Believers even farther.
-New concentrations arose in the industrial hubs of the Urals, Siberia, southern Russia, and outside of it in the modern-day Baltic states and Romania.
+New concentrations arose in the industrial hubs of the Urals, Siberia and in the Samara and Saratov regions, and outside of Russia, in the modern-day Baltic states and Romania.
 Since the latter half of the 18th century, a time of tolerance for Old Believers, large urban communities emerged in all major cities of the Russian Empire.
 In Moscow, tens of thousands of priestly congregants were concentrated around the Rogozhskoye Cemetery compound, which virtually became the national headquarters of their movement, and an equally large priestless hub arose in the form of the Theodosian-led Preobrazhenskoye Cemetery.
 The Guslitsa region near Moscow was densely populated by priestly believers.
-The Grebenstchikov House of Prayer, Riga is the largest continuously operating Old Rite chapel in the world.
+The Grebenstchikov House of Prayer, Riga in Latvia is the largest continuously operating Old Rite chapel in the world.

 In the 1897 Russian Empire census, the regions with the highest concentration of Old Believers were the Bogorodsky Uyezd (Guslitsa) of Moscow, Nizhny Novgorod, the Perm in the Urals, Saratov and the Samara governorates and the Don Host Oblast in the south, the Pskov and Novgorod in northern Russia, the northern Vitebsk area (Daugavpils county, Ludza county and Rēzekne county) in modern-day Latvia, and the Amur and Transbaikal in Siberia.

 Some Old Believer communities, especially among non-Russian people, developed distinct ethnic features, with their own unique folklore, culture and traditions.
-The Lipovans of Romania and Moldova, whose ancestors fled Russia in the mid-18th century and settled in the Danube delta, are a recognized national minority.
-The Kerzhaks, the Kamenschiks of the Altai Mountains, and the Semeiskie of Transbaikal, several ethnic groups from among the veteran settlers of Siberia, are all descended from Old Believers who either escaped or were expelled to the Russian Far East.
+The Lipovans of Romania and Moldova, whose ancestors fled Russia in the mid-18th century and settled in the Danube Delta, are a recognized national minority.
+Several ethnic groups from among the veteran settlers of Siberia, including the Kerzhaks, the Kamenschiks of the Altai Mountains, and the Semeiskie of Transbaikal, are all descended from Old Believers who either escaped or were expelled to the Russian Far East.
 The Nekrasov Cossacks, an Old Rite community of Don Cossacks, fled Russia and settled first in Bulgaria and then in Turkey, maintaining the traditions of their people.
 They were repatriated to Russia or immigrated to the West in the 20th century.
 During the Soviet period, a wave of immigrants escaping from Siberia and the Urals moved to Northern and Southern America and to Australia, forming highly traditional settlements in the West.